GClishe/MNIST-Hardware-Accelerator/MATLAB/models/current-best/README.md

 This is where the file with the quantized weights with the best performance, matching our model specification, can be found.
 The current model gets an accuracy = 96.44% when tested with the *MNIST Net 7 Test Quantization Script*.
+The net file is the full network structure which is useful when interacting with MATLAB.
+The weights file is just the weights, can be easily read from MATLAB, it has the format weights, biases, weights, biases, weights, ... in layer order, first to last.
+The net file is quantized but uses a mask to make it single percision so it can still train, the weights file directly dispalys the quantized int8 values without any mask.